mehulagg/gitlab/doc/development/feature_flags/controls.md

   2021-06-29 Canary deployment failing QA tests
 ```

-If there are no ongoing incidents, but enabling the feature flag might
-introduce a risk to the system, you can ping `@sre-oncall` in the internal GitLab
-Slack to make sure they're around to help keep an eye on things.

 If there is any doubt, ask in `#production`.

 The following `/chatops` commands should be performed in the Slack